viccarrasco/covid19-rb/README.md

 This tool's goal is to create an easy way to start building projects which have as goal fighting the unprecedented virus **Covid-19**.
 If you stumble upon this gem, please share it as someone might find it useful.

-This is mainly a wrapper for [The Virus Tracker API](https://thevirustracker.com/api)
+This is mainly a wrapper for [The Virus Tracker API](https://thevirustracker.com/api) whom have as sources: WHO, CDC, ECDC, NHC, DXY..

 ## Installation